 The work was supported by Chalmers Foundation though the project Chalmers Center for Advanced Neutron and X-ray scattering techniques.
-The "FibRe - Competence Centre for Design for Circularity: Lignocellulose- based Thermoplastics" partly funded by the Swedish Innovation Agency VINNOVA (Grant Number 2019-00047), Chalmers Area of Advance Materials Science and the Wallenberg Wood Science Centre (WWSC) are also gratefully acknowledged.
+The "FibRe-Competence Centre for Design for Circularity: Lignocellulose- based Thermoplastics" partly funded by the Swedish Innovation Agency VINNOVA (Grant No. 2019-00047), Chalmers Area of Advance Materials Science, and the Wallenberg Wood Science Centre (WWSC) are also gratefully acknowledged.
 The authors are grateful to Anton Paar GmbH for supporting the development of the custom Taylor-Couette geometries.
-We acknowledge MAX IV Laboratory for time on Beamline CoSAXS under Proposals 20200458 and 20221436.
-Research conducted at MAX IV, a Swedish national user facility, is supported by the Swedish Research council under contract 2018-07152, the Swedish Governmental Agency for Innovation Systems under contract 2018-04969, and Formas under contract 2019-02496.
+We acknowledge MAX IV Laboratory for time on Beamline CoSAXS under Proposal Nos.
+20200458 and 20221436.
+Research conducted at MAX IV, a Swedish national user facility, is supported by the Swedish Research council under Contract No. 2018-07152, the Swedish Governmental Agency for Innovation Systems under Contract No. 2018-04969, and Formas under Contract No. 2019-02496.